isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 This is the original C and C++ layout.
 It preserves vertical space well.
-It distinguishes different language constructs (such as functions and classes well).
+It distinguishes different language constructs (such as functions and classes) well.

 ##### Note